MarkLee7925/Bank-Stock-Prices-Prediction/README.md

 ## Dataset:

-The data files for each model were retrieved from Yahoo finance (see References)
+The data files for each model were retrieved from Yahoo finance (see References).
+All .csv files can be found in the "data" folder.
+Although the data presented a five-year period, each model can also work for longer periods.

 ## Models:

+The stock market trends were predicted using Long Short-Term Memory (LSTM) models.
+Each model contains multiple layers with Dropout regularization.

 ## References: